MailMan PHP Extension Reference Documentation

 void put_AutoSmtpRset(bool boolVal);

-Important: This property only applies when an email is sent on an already-open SMTP connection.
+Note: This property only applies when reusing an existing SMTP connection.

 top